dvreeze/ocp-java-17-learning/doc/chapter03-making-decisions.md

 Otherwise, *conceptually* we can regard a *switch expression* as an implementation of `java.util.function.Function<T, R>`, where `T` must meet the requirements on the *type of the target expression*, and each *switch label* must be *compile-time constants* (or `default`), of the same type as the target expression.
 Also, this "function" must be a *total function* to `R`, other than the possibility of throwing exceptions.
+So, if the type of the target expression is `String`, a `default` switch label is required.

 ### While-loops